 David Carrington, Trustee

 David is a UK based independent consultant working on the funding and governance of charities and social enterprises, on the promotion of personal philanthropy and on the development of social impact investing.
-David is a member of the Supervisory Board of Triodos Bank in The Netherlands and a Director of Big Society Capital in the UK.
-He is a founder Director and Chair of the Trust that publishes the journal Alliance and is a member of the Advisory Board of the Centre for Effective Philanthropy in the USA.
-He is a currently a Trustee of two other UK charities, Bridges Charitable Trust and The SOFII Foundation in addition to Gulan.
-In the recent past, he has been a trustee of several charities including the National Foundation for Youth Music, the National Youth Orchestra of Great Britain and engage (the association of people working in gallery education).
+David has extensive experience as a Board member and Trustee – this includes having been a member of the Supervisory Board of Triodos Bank in The Netherlands and a Director of Big Society Capital in the UK.
+He was also a founder Director and Chair of the Trust that publishes the journal Alliance and is a member of the Advisory Board of the Centre for Effective Philanthropy in the USA.
+In addition to being a Trustee of Gulan, he is also a Trustee of The SOFII Foundation.
+He was formerly a trustee of several other charities including the National Foundation for Youth Music, the National Youth Orchestra of Great Britain and engage (the association of people working in gallery education).

 Sarah Panizzo, Trustee